mseminatore/TeslaJS/README.md

 In order to use the library and/or samples you must first download and install **Node.js** from http://nodejs.org

 An installable module for 'npm' is now available.
-To download and install the library and all of its dependencies globally:
+To download and install the library and all of its dependencies to a local project directory use the following:

+    npm install teslajs

+To download and install the library globally for all node projects use:

     npm install -g teslajs

-Or if you want to install only to the local project directory use the following:

-    npm install teslajs

 You may also install directly from the github source.
 Either download and unzip the source, or clone the repository.
 Then from the root level of the library directory:

     npm install

-# Interfaces
+# Library Interfaces

 The TeslaJS library provides the following methods: